lauradriscoll/lauradriscoll.github.io/teaching.md

 From 2012-15 I was a mentor, curriculum coordinator and lecturer for the [Health Professions Recruitment Exposure Program (HPREP)](https://hprep.wordpress.com/) at Harvard Medical School.

-I've also lectured for various outreach programs including, [Beacon Hill Seminars](https://www.beaconhillseminars.org/), [Science in the News](http://sitn.hms.harvard.edu/) and [Science Works].
+I've also lectured for various outreach programs including, [Beacon Hill Seminars](https://www.beaconhillseminars.org/), [Science in the News](http://sitn.hms.harvard.edu/) and Science Works.